DataONEorg/d1_python/README.md

 The `CONFIGURE_OPTS=--enable-shared` setting in the snippet is required for `mod_wsgi` to be able to run from the environment.

     bash -c '
-        pyver=3.7.3
+        pyver=3.11.3
         CONFIGURE_OPTS=--enable-shared pyenv install ${pyver}
         pyenv virtualenv ${pyver} d1_python
         pyenv activate d1_python
-        pip install --upgrade pip
+        pip install --upgrade pip wheel
     '

 Select a location for the d1_python git repository.
-Changed this as needed.
+Change this as needed.

-    $ export d1path=~/dev/d1_python
+    export d1path=~/dev/d1_python

 Download the source from GitHub and install: